jaym93/gtplaces/README.md

   - `SWAGGER_SCHEMES` - The public schemes supported by the API.
 Multiple values may be space delimited, e.g. `http https`

   See `places/config.py` for additional optional configuration.

+  Note that unchanging environment variables (e.g. `FLASK_ENV=production`) are set in `.s2i/environment` file.

 ### WSGI and Proxy Server
 The OpenShift container will serve the app with [Gunicorn, a Python WSGI HTTP Server](http://gunicorn.org/).
 The